 - 7.13.1.
 SJAS Burrow Avoidance.
 The Designated Biologist shall establish a no disturbance buffer of 50 feet or greater around suspected or known to be occupied SJAS burrows within and adjacent to the Project Area to be disturbed by Covered Activities.
-If a 50-foot no-disturbance buffer cannot be established, daily monitoring, live trapping, relocation, and burrow excavation shall occur in accordance with the rest of Additional Measures for SJAS below.
+If a 50-foot no-disturbance buffer cannot be established, daily monitoring, live trapping, relocation, and burrow excavation shall occur in accordance with Conditions of Approval 7.13.2 through 7.13.5.
 Alternatively, a buffer reduction may be requested to allow for burrow preservation where impacts can be reasonably avoided.
-Any buffer reduction strategy shall be identified in the SJAS Mortality Reduction and Relocation Plan and shall include the review and written approval of CDFW prior to the implementation of a reduced buffer. - 7.13.2.
+Any buffer reduction strategy shall be identified in the SJAS Mortality Reduction and Relocation Plan (Condition of Approval 6.5) and shall include the review and written approval of CDFW prior to the implementation of a reduced buffer. - 7.13.2.
 SJAS Live Trapping and Relocation.
-The Designated Biologist shall conduct live trapping at all potential SJAS burrows detected within each work area which cannot be avoided per SJAS Burrow Avoidance prior to starting ground- or vegetation-disturbing Covered Activities in that work area, according to the approved SJAS Mortality Reduction and Relocation Plan.
+The Designated Biologist shall conduct live trapping at all potential SJAS burrows detected within the Project Area that cannot be avoided per Condition of Approval 7.13.1 prior to starting ground- or vegetation-disturbing Covered Activities, according to the approved SJAS Mortality Reduction and Relocation Plan (Condition of Approval 6.5).
 SJAS shall be relocated only after young of the year are observed above ground and during the main activity period for the species (April 1 to September 30) unless otherwise approved in advance and in writing by CDFW.
-The Designated Biologist shall relocate any captured SJAS to a release site identified in the approved SJAS Mortality Reduction and Relocation Plan.
-Traps shall only be open during the time of day when onsite temperatures are within the 68-to-86-degree Fahrenheit criterion and only when temperatures are predicted by the National Weather Service to remain within that range for more than four hours.
+The Designated Biologist shall relocate any captured SJAS to a release site identified in the approved SJAS Mortality Reduction and Relocation Plan (Condition of Approval 6.5).
+Traps shall only be open during the time of day when on-site temperatures are within the 68-to-86degree Fahrenheit criterion and only when temperatures are predicted by the National Weather Service to remain within that range for more than four hours.
 Any captured lactating/nursing female or dependent juvenile of SJAS shall be released immediately at the trap location and trapping shall cease until young of the year of SJAS are observed above ground and no longer dependent on their mother. - 7.13.3.
 SJAS Relocation Weather Constraints.
 Permittee may submit a written request for approval to conduct trapping and relocation outside of the main activity period for the SJAS (October 1 to March 31).
 The written request shall include reference to the seven-day forecast predicted by the National Weather Service demonstrating daytime high temperatures (sunrise to sunset) between 68- and 86-degrees Fahrenheit with no prediction of inclement weather (e.g., a predicted 30 percent or greater chance of precipitation).
-In addition, the written request shall include evidence that young of the year of SJAS (if prior to April 1) and/or adults (if after September 30) are present above ground at the release site approved in the SJAS Mortality Reduction and Relocation Plan.
+In addition, the written request shall include evidence that young of the year of SJAS (if prior to April 1) and/or adults (if after September 30) are present above ground at the release site approved in the SJAS Mortality Reduction and Relocation Plan (Condition of Approval 6.5).